 The first of these gatherings was sensational as hundreds of scientists crowded in large rooms to gawk and gasp at videos of red sprites and blue jets.
 The idea of electrical phenomena hidden high above thunderstorms captivated everyone.
 That was in 1994.
-The 2001 session had an attendance of a few dozen, and those present marked the death of John Winckler, who was the first to capture a sprite in 1989 (read the story in part 2).
+The 2001 session had an attendance of a few dozen, and those present marked the death of John Winckler, who was the first to capture a sprite in 1989.

 Since then the crowds have begun to rebound, and the 2003 session, on December 11, presented new observations from the ill-fated space shuttle Columbia, which had been destroyed 10 months earlier.
 After briefly telling what the experiment had meant historically, sprite expert David Sentman led the group in a minute of silence to honor shuttle scientist Ilan Ramon, who led the experiment, and the six others who died with him.
 "We are them," he said, "and they are us."